 5. Add flakes to everything – your favourite dips or as a garnish on pasta or potatoes

 Sprinkle seaweed flakes on everything, garnish a soup, a butter, a dip, vegetables, baking, omelette and more!
-This is a great way to boost your nutrient intake and adds lovely flavour to your food.
+This is a great way to boost your nutrient intake and adds lovely flavour and colour to your food.

 Read WHAT YOU NEED TO KNOW about seaweed for food.